‘Let us recover from this with dignity’: Boston restaurant owners frustrated with governor’s plan

 Gov. Charlie Baker announced Monday that all businesses, including restaurants, will have to comply with mandatory safety standards and recommended best practices in social distancing, hygiene protocols, staffing and operations, and cleaning and disinfecting.

-“I think it’s a slap in the face OK this neighborhood is driven by restaurants,” Frank Medoza, the owner of Monica’s said.
-“We have mortgages, pay roll, taxes we have property taxes employees not working for the last three months.”
+“I think it’s a slap in the face, OK, this neighborhood is driven by restaurants,” said Frank Mendoza, co-owner of Monica’s.
+“We have mortgages, payroll, taxes we have property taxes employees not working for the last three months.”

-But waitress Cavaleri said that while she is out of work, staying safe is more important.
+But one waitress said that while she is out of work, staying safe is more important.

 “I’m not thrilled about it, but people’s safety [comes] first,” she said.
 “It’s pretty lousy right now, but it’s better to be safe than sorry.”

-“We are small businesses and we do not have a voice,” Damien DiPaola of Carmelina’s said.
+“We are small businesses and we do not have a voice,” said Damien DiPaola, of Carmelina’s.
 “We roll up our sleeves every day and come to work what really is terrible is the uncertainly no one is giving us info and sitting down with us and saying what can we do.”

+These family businesses that have operated for decades say they want to be heard.

+“I will take my chances with the virus and whoever is afraid of coming out don’t come out stay home…stay home,” Frank Mendoza said.

 Each phase of the state’s plan to a “New Normal” will last a minimum of three weeks, according to Baker.